usdigitalresponse/neighbor-express/README.md

 If you'd like to bring Neighbor Express to your city, you can deploy a fork of our system in a few minutes, using the instructions below.

 This site is a static site with a small dynamic component to load CMS data, so you can deploy it on any static hosting provider that allows for maintaining a secret API key.
-We recommend hosting on [Zeit](https://zeit.co/).
-The rest of these instructions assume a Zeit deployment.
+We recommend hosting on [Vercel (formerly Zeit)](https://zeit.co/).
+The rest of these instructions assume a Vercel deployment.

 **Important note before starting**: Neighbor Express is not fully automated, nor is it our goal to make it 100% automated.
 Even after you set up a working website, you will still need people to manually monitor the form submissions coming into the Airtable, match volunteers